Liam Payne and Cheryl Split: ''We Are Going Our Separate Ways''

 by Meg Swertlow | Sun., Jul.
 1, 2018 3:11 PM

 Liam Payne has announced that he and partner Cheryl have split up.
+The announcement comes just one day after the Girls Aloud singer's 35th birthday.

-The boybander posted the news on his Twitter, "Cheryl and I are sad to announce that we are going our separate ways.
+On Sunday, the 24-year-old boybander posted the news on his Twitter, writing, "Cheryl and I are sad to announce that we are going our separate ways.
 It's been a tough decision for us to make.
 We still have so much love for each other as a family.
 Bear is our world and we ask that you respect his privacy as we navigate our way through this together."

-The announcement comes after months of speculation that the two were headed for a break up.
+The announcement comes after months of speculation that the two were headed for a breakup.

-The couple welcomed a son named Bear in March 2017.
+The couple is not married but welcomed a son named Bear in March 2017.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.